modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   'x' = 0.0; /* Wrong: No way to override after translation. */
 ```

+### The `nominal` attribute

+TODO: If we proceed with the design where `start` is no longer a type attribute, we should probably deal with `nominal` similarly, so that we get rid of all non-constant type attributes (`nominal` currently has parameter variability, but there are also applications where a time-varying `nominal` would be useful).

 ### Syntactic sugars

 For convenience and recognition among full Modelica users, a model component declaration may include modifications of `fixed` and `start` are allowed as syntactic sugar.
 Note that this does not make `fixed` and `start` actual attributes in Flat Modelica; the syntactic sugar is only piggy-backing on the syntax for modification of attributes.